pdietl/bash-arg-parse/README.md

     eval "$get_args"

     if [ -z "$whom" ]; then
-        echo "Santa is sad and alone since there is noone to greet.
-You are a monster." else
+        echo "Santa is sad and alone since there is noohint: See the 'Note about fast-forwards' in 'git push --help' for details.
+~/git/other/bash-arg-parse$ git rebase origin/master
+First, rewinding head to replay your work on top of it...
+Applying: updates
+ne to greet.
+You are a monster."
+    else
         echo "Santa put $whom on his naughty list!" fi